Madaniya Member Organisations

 Justice for Peace

-JFP was established in 2013 and registered in Turkey.
-It works to support alternative institutions emerging from the Syrian uprising by offering legal and administrative expertise, aiming to build a just society based on law, justice, democracy, and human rights.
-JFP's team includes 50 lawyers, judges, and advisors across Syria and refugee-hosting countries.
+JFP, established in 2013 and registered in Turkey, supports alternative institutions from the Syrian uprising by providing legal and administrative expertise to foster a just society based on law, justice, democracy, and human rights.
+Its team comprises 50 lawyers, judges, and advisors across Syria and refugee-hosting countries.

 -